Best Knowledge Base Software in 2026

 Pricing: $149/project/month (Standard).
 Higher than integrated options but competitive as a standalone tool.

-Best for: companies with dedicated documentation teams that want their help center to rank in search and have detailed analytics on content performance.
+Ideal for companies with dedicated documentation teams that want their help center to rank in search and have detailed analytics on content performance.

-GitBook — best for developer documentation
+GitBook: best for developer documentation

 GitBook is the standard for developer-facing documentation.
 Git-based workflows, Markdown and MDX support, versioning, and a clean reading experience optimized for technical content make it the default choice for API documentation, SDKs, and developer guides.